 Nitrous oxide, also known as laughing gas, is administered with a mixture of oxygen to produce a calming effect.
 This effect helps anxious or phobic patients relax during their dental treatment.
 On completion of the treatment, the nitrous is turned off, and oxygen is given for another few minutes to help remove any remaining gas.
 The effects wear off almost instantly.
 Nitrous oxide very rarely causes side effects that include constipation and mild nausea.

 Intravenous (IV) sedation involves giving a dose of sedatives directly into the bloodstream by employing an IV.
 This method is highly effective for patients who are exceedingly fearful or anxious about their dental visits, as the sedatives will calm the patient almost instantly.
 It also serves as an amnesiac, causing them to forget the dental operation afterward, even though the patient will remain aware and responsive during the procedure.

 General anesthesia makes a patient totally unconscious during a dental procedure.
 The anesthesia can be administered in various ways, including injection, gas inhalation, or through an IV, depending on the situation.
 Besides keeping the patient unconscious, this sedation also has amnesiac effects.
 General anesthesia is totally harmless when given under trained supervision.

-If you are interested in sedation dentistry and want to know more about your options, call our office, Roshan Emam DDS in Palo Alto, CA, at (650) 321-0340 to schedule an appointment with Dr. Emam.
+If you are interested in sedation dentistry and want to know more about your options, call our office, Roshan Emam DDS, Dentist in Palo Alto, CA, at (650) 321-0340 to schedule an appointment with Dr. Emam.